Minor Repair Clause in Singapore Tenancy Agreements: What It Is and When It Applies

 Key points to note:

-• Multiple small repairs over time may still fall under the tenant’s responsibility
+• Multiple small repairs over time may still fall under the tenant’s responsibility.

 Clarifying whether the cap applies per item, per visit, or per incident can prevent disputes later.